A History of British Birds (Yarrell book): Author

-William Yarrell (1784–1856) was the son of Francis Yarrell and his wife, Sarah née Blane.
-His father and his cousin William Jones were partners as booksellers and newsagents in London.
+William Yarrell (1784–1856) was the son of Francis Yarrell and his wife Sarah, née Blane.
+William's father and his cousin William Jones were partners as booksellers and newsagents in London.
 William joined the business in 1803 after leaving school, and inherited the company in 1850.

 Yarrell had the free time and income to indulge his hobbies of shooting and fishing, and started to show an interest in rare birds, sending some specimens to the engraver and author Thomas Bewick.
 He became a keen student of natural history and collector of birds, fish, and other wildlife, and by 1825 he had a substantial collection.
 He was active in the London learned societies, and held senior posts in several for many years.
-He was treasurer of the Linnean Society from May 1849, until his death in 1856, vice president of the London Zoological Society from 1839 to 1851, treasurer of the Entomological Society from 1834 to 1852, and was also on the Council of the Medico-Botanical Society.
+He was treasurer of the Linnean Society from May 1849, until his death in 1856, vice president of the Zoological Society of London from 1839 to 1851, treasurer of the Royal Entomological Society from 1834 to 1852, and was also on the Council of the Medico-Botanical Society.